jeremy-rifkin/cpptrace/README.md

 - On Windows unwinding with `CaptureStackBackTrace` (msvc/clang) can sometimes produce program counters that are after the call instruction.
 Execinfo suffers from the same problem, but libgcc's `_Unwind` provides a means to detect this.
   I would like to find a solution on windows so stack traces are more accurate.
+- Support for universal binaries on macos (fat mach-o files) is hacky and inefficient at the moment.
+Libdwarf should be adding proper support for these soon thanks to an awesome maintainer.

 ### FAQ: What about C++23 `<stacktrace>`?